ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

-Step 4: Appraise executable loaded and filesystem integrity if (executables-loaded <> "0") - push onto vector if (executables-loaded NOT "1") go to Step 6 if (file-system <> "0") - push onto vector
+Step 4: Appraise executable loaded and filesystem integrity if (executables-loaded <> "0") - push onto vector if (executables-loaded NOT "1") go to Step 6

-Step 5: Appraise all remaining Trustworthiness Claims and set as
+Step 5: Appraise all remaining Trustworthiness Claims
-        appropriate.
+        Independently and set as appropriate.

 Step 6: Assemble Attestation Results, and push to Attester